Average Case Analysis of the Classical Algorithm for Markov Decision Processes with B\"uchi Objectives: Average Case Analysis for MDPs with Constant Out-degree

 It follows that $I(n)=O(\log(n))$.
 For the expected running time we have

 It follows that $T(n)=O(n)$.
 Hence we have the following theorem.

-\begin{theorem} The expected number of iterations and the expected running time of the classical algorithm for MDPs with B\"uchi objectives over graphs with constant out-degree are at most $O(\log(n))$ and $O(n)$, respectively. \end{theorem}
+\begin{theorem} The expected number of iterations and the expected running time of the classical algorithm for MDPs with B\"uchi objectives over graphs with constant out-degree are $O(\log(n))$ and $O(n)$, respectively. \end{theorem}

 \begin{remark} For Theorem~\ref{thm_main_const_outdeg}, we considered the model where the out-degree of each vertex $v$ is fixed as $d_v$ and there exist constants $d_{\min}$ and $d_{\max}$ such that $d_{\min} \le d_v \le d_{\max}$ for every vertex $v$.
 We discuss the implication of Theorem~\ref{thm_main_const_outdeg} for related models.
 First, when the out-degrees of all vertices are same and constant (say $d^*$), Theorem~\ref{thm_main_const_outdeg} can be applied with the special case of $d_{\min} = d_{\max} = d^*$.
 A second possible alternative model is when the outdegree of every vertex is a distribution over the range $[d_{\min},d_{\max}]$.
 Since we proved that the average case is linear for every possible value of the outdegree $d_v$ in $[d_{\min},d_{\max}]$ for every vertex $v$ (i.e., for all possible combinations), it implies that the average case is also linear when the outdegree is a distribution over $[d_{\min},d_{\max}]$. \end{remark}